-- by its return to secured storage (analyst's personal evidence cabinet or equivalent). - 5.9 Should laboratory access be required by non-laboratory personnel while evidence is in process (i.e. maintenance, auditors etc.), they shall be accompanied at all times by latent section personnel. - 5.10 When evidence packages are opened, original seals should be left intact whenever possible. - 5.11 When working in the laboratory, evidence should be examined on a clean workstation covered by butcher paper. - 5.11.1 Use a freshly prepared 10% bleach solution, or equivalent disinfectant before and after examining biologically contaminated evidence. - 5.11.2 Care should be taken to prevent cross contamination and deleterious change.
+- 5.8 When not under the direct control of section personnel, evidence and in-progress work product will be secured either by closing and locking the laboratory door or by its return to secured storage (examiner's personal evidence cabinet or equivalent). - 5.9 Should laboratory access be required by non-laboratory personnel while evidence is in process (i.e. maintenance, auditors etc.), they shall be accompanied at all times by latent section personnel. - 5.10 When evidence packages are opened, original seals should be left intact whenever possible. - 5.11 When working in the laboratory, evidence should be examined on a clean workstation covered by butcher paper. - 5.11.1 Use a freshly prepared 10% bleach solution, or equivalent disinfectant before and after examining biologically contaminated evidence. - 5.11.2 Care should be taken to prevent cross contamination and deleterious change.
 Separately packaged items of evidence that could be cross contaminated (e.g. with DNA) should not be examined simultaneously on the same work surface. - 5.11.3 Potential trace evidence may be transferred to the butcher paper; handle it accordingly.
 It is acceptable to preserve the butcher paper and return it with the item in the original packaging.
-Preservation of the butcher paper should be noted in the case notes. - 5.12 Each item of evidence shall be evaluated by the analyst to assess the potential for negative implications to other types of examinations. - 5.12.1 In the event that other evidence may be present on an item, the analyst may document and preserve the evidence (i.e. trace/drugs); contact the agency to determine if the evidence should be preserved, and/or contact an analyst from the appropriate discipline (i.e. biology, questioned documents) to consult on how best to proceed. - 5.13 Latent print processing has the potential to irreparably damage items of evidence.
-If an item is suspected to have great value (monetary or sentimental), the analyst should contact the submitting agency to explain potential damage and gain verbal approval prior to processing.
-Specific requests from the submitting agency to limit processing will be documented in the case record and do not require a deviation approval. - 5.14 Items shall be marked with the case number, item number, and analysts initials in accordance with the ISP Forensic Services Quality/Procedure Manual.
-Items to be processed for latent prints may be marked after processing to avoid altering potential evidence. - 5.15 In order to ensure a correct count, money shall be counted by the analyst and witnessed by one other person when first opened (if possible) and again when it is resealed.
-If the dollar amount is less than \$20.00 a count witness is not required.
-The identification of the witness shall be noted in ILIMS.
+Preservation of the butcher paper should be noted in the case notes. - 5.12 Each item of evidence should be evaluated by the examiner to assess the potential for negative implications to other types of examinations.
+In the event that other evidence may be present on an item the examiner may: - 5.12.1 Contact the agency to determine if the evidence should be preserved; - 5.12.2 Contact another examiner from the appropriate discipline (i.e. biology, questioned documents) to consult on how best to proceed; - 5.12.3 Or document and preserve the evidence for later analysis. - 5.12.3.1 Examiners may collect/preserve suspected hair/fiber or other trace evidence, - 5.12.3.2 Swab for handler DNA on firearms with no Biology assignment in ILIMS, - 5.12.3.3 Swab the mouths of cans/bottle for possible DNA if there is no Biology assignment in ILIMS. - 5.12.4 Documentation of trace evidence or swabs shall be in the notes packet through description and/or annotation.
+Swabs generated during processing will be subitemed in ILIMS. - 5.13 Latent print processing has the potential to irreparably damage items of evidence.
+If an item is suspected to have great value (monetary or sentimental) or if the agency indicated an item will be returned to the owner, the examiner should contact the submitting agency to explain potential damage and gain verbal